It’s that time again to Spring Forward (on Sunday at 2 a.m.).

 - If caffeine really affects you, maybe cut back Sunday and definitely don’t have it too late in the day.

 - Limit the amount of alcohol you drink this weekend.
-(I don’t drink much these days, but over this weekend I will be “off the sauce.”)
+(I don’t drink much these days, but over the weekend I will in be Las Vegas.
+So, yea … )

 - Try to start winding your day down an hour before you go to bed on Sunday.
 If you normally go to bed around 10 p.m., then at 9 p.m. make sure you are done for the day and ready for Monday’s workday.
-Do something relaxing for that hour: read a book, knit, lounge, take a bath, do the next item on the list.
+Do something relaxing for that hour: read a book, knit, lounge, practice restorative yoga or self-massage, take a bath, do the next item on the list.

 - Maybe try a cup of warm tea, cider or even hot cocoa to get you warm and cozy before bed.